-As the Appellants thoroughly demonstrate, the ACA unambiguously limits the "premium assistance" credit-and corresponding penalties-to health plans enrolled in through Exchanges established by the States, not Exchanges established by the Federal Government.
-See generally Appellants' Br. at 15-26.
+As the Appellants thoroughly demonstrate, the ACA unambiguously limits the "premium assistance" credit-and corresponding penalties-to health plans enrolled in through Exchanges established by the

+States, not Exchanges established by the Federal Government.
+See generally Appellants' Br. at 16-36.
 When the Federal Government establishes an Exchange under section 1321 of the ACA, that Exchange is not and cannot be "an Exchange established by the State under section 1311[.]"
 26 U.S.C. § 36B(b)(2)(A) (emphasis added).
+Unfortunately for the Government, "[m]erely saying" that one thing is another "does not make it so."
+Am.
+Council on Educ. v.
+FCC, 451 F.3d 226, 239 (D.C.
+Cir.
+2006).
 The meaning of the statute is unambiguous.
 For that reason alone, the IRS Rule is entitled to no deference and must be vacated as contrary to the express intent of Congress.
 Chevron, 467 U.S. at 844.

-But even if the ACA's plain terms did not unambiguously foreclose the IRS from extending these penalties and subsidies to federally established Exchanges, the IRS's interpretation of the Act would still be untenable, in light of the canons of statutory construction.
-Amicus Galen Institute agrees with Appellants that Chevron's general rule of deference to agency interpretations of ambiguous statutes does not apply here in light of the IRS's lack of interpretive authority outside the Tax Code, Appellants' Br. at 53-55, and the clear statement rule for tax credits, id. at 50-52.
+But if the ACA's plain terms did not already unambiguously foreclose the IRS from extending these penalties and subsidies to federally established Exchanges, then the IRS's interpretation of the Act would still be untenable, in light of the canons of statutory construction.
+Amicus Galen Institute agrees with Appellants that Chevron's general rule of deference for agency interpretation of ambiguous statutes does not apply here in light of the IRS's lack of interpretive authority outside the Tax Code, Appellants' Br. at 46-49, and the clear statement rule for tax credits, id. at 49-52.

-In addition, even if the statute were ambiguous, the IRS Rule would not be entitled to Chevron deference, for two distinct reasons: First, as Appellants mention briefly, the enormous political and economic effects of the IRS's interpretation are inconsistent with an implicit congressional delegation of interpretive authority.
-See Appellants' Br. at 49.
-Second, the IRS's interpretation results in a federal encroachment on the States' traditional control over insurance regulation that can be effected only by a clear statement of Congress's intent to upset the traditional federal-state balance of power.
+In addition, even if the statute were ambiguous, the IRS Rule would not be entitled to Chevron deference, for two distinct reasons-first, the enormity of the political and economic effects of that interpretation, and, second, the resulting violation of the federal-state balance of power.